 This skill is imperative for every business advisor as it would ensure they consistently meet deadlines for themselves and clients.
 Businesses often have hectic schedules that may eventually lead to issues if not handled properly.

 Therefore, business advisors are relied upon to offer guidance in assisting the business to have a well-organized timetable.
-By doing so, the company would function properly and maintain a constant record of delivering its services and conducting internal developments.
+The company would function properly and maintain a consistent record of delivering its services and conducting internal developments.

-Through time management, a business accomplishes more within a short period of time and can focus on other areas needing improvement.
+Through time management, a business accomplishes more within a short period and can focus on other areas needing improvement.

 Business advisors need to have the flexibility to ensure they suit their client’s needs.
 For instance, they may need to work beyond a 9-5 shift to accommodate their needs.